theos/theos/README.md

 git submodule update --init --remote
 ```

+Alternatively, on OS X, you can grab Theos from Homebrew.
+Just `brew install hbang/repo/theos`, and it'll be installed to `/usr/local/theos` (or equivalent for your Homebrew prefix).

 ### All of my package versions contain `+debug` now!
 How do I stop this?
 This fork is attempting to encourage using debug builds by default, rather than release builds.
 Building as a debug build provides more ease in using debuggers on the code, enables debug logging with `HBLogDebug()`, and makes syslog output colored so it's easier to find in a sea of other log messages.